myersjustinc/nicar-2015-notes/20150307-1010-sensor_journalism.md

 Deploying sensors to six neighborhoods in San Diego.

 Need to do more experimentation to know how accurate the data will be.

+## From Q&A ##

+Matt: With sensor hardware, you really do get what you pay for.
+Better quality requires more money, unfortunately.

+Amy: The narrower your focus, the better.

+Amy: Consider adding onto whatever data you collect with whatever data you can find from other sources such as the EPA.

+Matt: "You're not going to be able to go to court with this stuff."